written by Dr. William McSwain

 Steroid Nasal sprays such as Flonase or Nasonex may be helpful in relieving the sinus congestion that is often associated with allergic conjunctivitis.

-Anti-allergy eye drops such as Pataday (antihistamine), Zaditor (antihistamine) or Elestat (antihistamine) are taken 1-2 x daily and do not require a prescription.
+Anti-allergy eye drops such as Pataday (antihistamine), Zaditor (antihistamine), or Elestat (antihistamine) are over the counter and do not require a prescription.
 If these do not work, then prescription drops such as Bepreve (antihistamine), Pazeo (antihistamine), or Alocril (mast cell stabilizer) are available.
-Bepreve and Alocril are taken 1-2 x daily while Pazeo is taken 1 x daily on an as needed basis.
+Bepreve and Alocril are taken 1-2 x daily while Pataday and Pazeo are taken 1 x daily on an as needed basis.
 Many of the prescription drops are expensive and not covered by insurance.
 Do not use VISINE or any drops that say “GET THE RED OUT.”
 Visine may temporarily improve your symptoms, but may cause dependency and make your symptoms worse over time.